Kristina01111000/Drws_site/README.md

 		- we'll need to accept that peepso updates sometimes cause issues and check it everywhere after every update,
 		- most of the problems seem to be little, some were big like the login issue list of survey options/questions
-		- want all of the 80 questions in list?
+		- want all of the 80 questions in list? maybe it should be shorter
 		- do you have a list of the q's separated into element groups?
-		- maybe hubspot for wordpress plugin? other ones i've found are quite expensive
+		- maybe hubspot for wordpress plugin? it's free, other ones i've found are quite expensive
-		- i will be trying the quiz option for a class first, might not work b/c they are not graded, they are split into categories
+		- i will be trying the quiz option for a learndash class first, might not work b/c they are not graded, they are split into categories